bentonow/bento-node-sdk/README.md

 🍱 Simple, powerful analytics for Node.JS projects!

-Track events, update data, record LTV and more in Ruby.
+Track events, update data, record LTV and more in Node.JS.
 Data is stored in your Bento account so you can easily research and investigate what's going on.

 👋 To get personalized support, please tweet @bento or email jesse@bentonow.com!